Software engineering project kickoff

 - it is not ok to use Planning Poker software in place of physical cards - doing so goes against the raison d'être of Scrum

-- create a Spike for this task in GitHub's Issue tracker, by creating an Issue with the labels, 'spike' and '0 - sprint backlog' and the milestone 'Sprint 0'
+- create a Spike for this task in GitHub's Issue tracker, by creating an Issue with the labels, 'spike' and the milestone 'Sprint 0'

 - assign this GitHub issue to one of the team members